-In August 2015 I embarked on a trip to visit Big Cat Rescue (BCR) and four other animal facilities, most of which are constantly being trashed online by Big Cat Rescue.
-The other facilities I visited were Big Cat Habitat & Gulf Coast Sanctuary (BCH), Dade City’s Wild Things (DCWT), Forced Exotic Animal Relocation (FEAR), and The Institute of Greatly Endangered & Rare Species (TIGERS.).
-I’ve already reviewed the first three of the facilities visited which you can read about in the previous blog posts.
-Now it’s time for the long overdue blog post on Big Cat Rescue that many of you have been patiently waiting for me to complete.
+In the August of 2015, I embarked on a trip to visit Big Cat Rescue and four other zoological facilities.
+The facilities I visited besides Big Cat Rescue were Big Cat Habitat & Gulf Coast Sanctuary, Dade City’s Wild Things, Forced Exotic Animal Relocation, and The Myrtle Beach Safari.
+I’ve already written my experiences at the facilities listed.
+Now it’s time for my long overdue review of Big Cat Rescue that many of you have been patiently waiting for.
 Sorry about that.

-Heading down a long narrow road called Easy Street I was able to see just how much urbanization was closing in on Big Cat Rescue of Tampa, Florida.
+While heading down a long narrow road called Easy Street, I was able to see just how much urbanization was closing in on Big Cat Rescue which is located in Tampa, Florida.
 Peeking through a clearing of tall lush trees encompassing Easy Street, stood a building held at bay by a white vinyl fence.

-Entering through the gates of this roadside zoo/tourist attraction I was greeted by a volunteer who gave me a couple of instructions and pointed to the parking lot.
-Stepping out of the car I could see the gift shop I would have to pass through before beginning my greatly anticipated tour.
-The area in between the gift shop and entrance gate was swarming with volunteers wearing blue shirts.
-Some of the volunteers seemed to be clowning around with each other.
+While entering through the gates of Big Cat Rescue I was greeted by a volunteer who gave me a couple of instructions and pointed to the parking lot.
+Stepping out of the car I could see the gift shop that I would have to pass through before beginning my greatly anticipated tour.
+The area in between the gift shop and entrance gate was swarming with blue shirt wearing volunteers, some of which seemed to be clowning around with each other.

 Before being allowed to enter the gift shop I had to hand over my ticket (purchased online) to the lady who was checking people in.
 I was given a green wristband and was allowed to enter.
 Part of the path that led to the gift shop was composed of customized red bricks with donor names and messages inscribed on them.
 Who in their right mind would pay $100 and $200 for a simple brick, I wondered?
 I definitely wouldn’t.